WalletConnect/walletconnect-docs/mobile-linking.md

 }
 ```

 We recommend that universal links are used instead of deep links for iOS since they provide smoother UX with less prompts.
-When a dapp triggers a mobile connection on iOS, you should expect the following links
+When a dapp triggers a mobile pairing on iOS, you should expect the following links

 ```bash
 # For deep links